Ayanami-Yu/B-Plus-Tree/README.md

 1. You can only specify one table in standard select-from statement.
 Otherwise, only the first table will be recognized.
 2. Currently, you should specify the schema containing this table, because I haven't implemented USE SCHEMA statement.
+3. The output sequence of selected columns will be identical to the input, meaning you don't have to specify the columns in the same sequence as that in your `CREATE TABLE` statement.

 ```
 SELECT * FROM schma_name.table_name;